 The telco industry is another that’s embracing virtual shopping.
-Vodafone Germany has already implemented their own virtual store last year where customers can watch the live video, ask questions via chat or phone, and watch demonstrations in real-time.
+A1 Austria has already implemented their own virtual store last year where customers can watch the live video, ask questions via chat or phone, and watch demonstrations in real-time.

 Even if the store is closed, agents are still able to work from home, answer calls, and reply to chat messages to make sure customers are being dealt with and minimal sales opportunities are missed.

 Virtual stores have a lot to offer.
 They promise lower costs, more sales options, and access to a global market.
 The best part is, all this can be done while maintaining a lot of the human contact factor of a real high street store.

 More Remote Work

 Social distancing regulations have closed offices around the world, causing a massive surge in remote work.
 One study by Gartner found that 88% of organizations have encouraged or required their employees to work from home.

 Only a handful of essential jobs now travel to work.
 This is a dramatic shift, but it’s really just an exaggeration of a trend that already existed.